 5 tips for the ideal domain name

 When you launch your own website or want a personalised e-mail address, you will need a domain name.
 It is worth considering an original domain name.
-Ideally, your domain name should reflect who you are, what you do or what you offer online.
+We gladly give you some tips to come up with a good domain name that matches who you are and what you do or offer online.

 Tip 1: check whether your preferred domain name is still available

-You can do this easily on our website.
-Register your domain name before you mention it on business cards, for instance.
+If your domain name is still available, you can register it.
+Do that first, before communicating it on e.g. business cards.
 You can only be sure that the preferred domain name is yours once it has actually been registered.

 Tip 2: think carefully about your domain name